lcasarini/PKequal/README.md

-PKequal is a package that implements the spectral equivalence described in Casarini, Macció and Bonometto (2009), and Casarini, Tessarotto and Corasaniti (2016), in order to provide a prediction of non linear matter power spectrum for varying equation of state models.
+PKequal is a package that implements the spectral equivalence described in Casarini, Macció and Bonometto (2009), and Casarini, Bonometto, Tessarotto and Corasaniti (2016), in order to provide a prediction of non linear matter power spectrum for varying equation of state models.

 ------------------------------------------------------------------------
 INSTRUCTIONS: